GallegoLab/PyF2F/README.md

   $ https://github.com/GallegoLab/PyF2F.git
   $ cd PyF2F
  ```
-2) Download the CNN weights: PyF2F utilizes the pre-trained weights for the neural network that is used for
+2) Download the CNN weights: PyF2F utilises the pre-trained weights for the neural network that is used for
    yeast cell segmentation in [Yeast Spotter](http://yeastspotter.csb.utoronto.ca/).
 The weights are necessary to run
    the software, but are too large to share on GitHub.
 You can download the zip file from this
    [Zenodo](https://zenodo.org/record/3598690) repository.